MalteHei/apex-chart-ref-objects/artikel.md

 ### Explore your options

 A function like that may be fine in some cases, but it's not very helpful if you want to dynamically execute code depending on attributes of your chart.
 That is why APEX passes argument(s) to this function.
-To see how many arguments there are, you can use [spread syntax][spread_syntax] in the function header and log the number of items received:
+To see how many arguments there are, you can use [spread syntax][spread_syntax] and log the number of items received:

 ```js
 (...args) => {